 I was not expecting such an overwhelming response when I started my Hiking and Trekking collaboration series.
 Hiking and trekking have become more and more popular since travelling was reduced due to covid.
 It allows you to take in the beautiful surroundings at your own pace, see things that you do not normally see.

-There are a lot of amazing places in the world to hike and they are becoming more accessible.
+There are a lot of amazing places in the world to go Hiking and Trekking and they are becoming more accessible.
 Recently, I have found myself getting more and more inspiration not from adventures on the Discovery Channel but from other bloggers and influencers.

 Here is the second part of my collaboration with 6 inspirational travel bloggers who share experiences of their favourite hikes around the world and why.

 It’s time to get inspired for your next hike!

 1. Oeschinensee – Oberbergli – Heuberg trail Switzerland

 We love hiking and outdoors and always look for a nice hike when travelling.
 And while we have done lots of beautiful hikes all over the world, my all time favourite hike remains Oeschinensee – Oberbergli – Heuberg trail in Switzerland.